STATE REPUBLICAN EXECUTIVE COMMITTEE

 Section 1.
 Location.

-The permanent headquarters and executive office of the Party shall be in the capital city of Texas.
+The permanent headquarters and executive office of the Party shall be in Travis County, Texas.

 Section 2.
 Administration.